 2.2 Notifications

-The [insert Maryland Health Care Coalition Name] may notify their Coalition through a variety of tools including phone, email or internet-based message boards such as WebEOC.
+The Region V Emergency Preparedness Coalition may notify their Coalition through a variety of tools including phone, email or internet-based message boards such as WebEOC.
 Primary alert notification will be through Everbridge – a mass notification alert system.
 The Coalition maintains an up-to-date listing of Coalition members and supporting agencies within Everbridge so that all members can be contacted instantaneously.

 Everbridge can be utilized to provide initial information and subsequent situational awareness or resource requests based on Coalition needs. *See Everbridge operational manual in the Coalition Emergency Operations Plan.